 Supposedly developed for cowboys and other herdsmen, the stockman is an American classic and includes three blades: clip point, sheepsfoot, and spey.
 If your grandfather or father gifted you a pocket knife, chances are it was a stockman.

 The trapper was developed for, well, trappers.
 It has two blades that trappers would find handy while skinning hides: clip point and spey.
 These two blades hinge on the same side.
-The AoM Pocket Knife is a trapper.

 Really Making Sure That Blade Doesn’t Close on Your Fingers: The Locking Blade